DiffLoop: Tuning PID controllers by differentiating through the feedback loop: Numerical Results

 Simulations 2 and 3 repeat the above procedure on the second-order systems 2 and 3.
 In simulation 2, the parameters converged to $k_{p}^{*}=11.31$, $k_{i}^{*}=1.71$, $k_{d}^{*}=4.26$ and $b^{*}=0.23$.
 In simulation 3, the parameters converged to $k_{p}^{*}=7.72$, $k_{i}^{*}=1.47$, $k_{d}^{*}=3.01$ and $b^{*}=0.66$.
 The performance of the controllers in terms of squared error cost is summarized in table \ref{tab:sys23}.
 Figures \ref{fig:sys33} and \ref{fig:sys34}, indicate that optimization of the PID controllers is effective.

 Finally, in simulation 4, we track a rapidly switching reference using a PID controller with back-calculation.
 The saturation limits constrain the controller from switching the outputs rapidly to achieve accurate tracking.
 However, the optimization minimizes the squared error cost.
 Interestingly, for rapidly switching reference signals, the feedback gains converges to $k_{p}^{*}=11.78$, $k_{i}^{*}=-0.47$, $k_{d}^{*}=3.46$ and $b^{*}=0.22$.
 The integrator gain consistently converges to negative values.
 For a rapidly switching reference, the transient costs outweigh the cost due to lack of precise convergence and noise.
 Hence, it is better to choose feedback gains that reduce overshoot and windup.
 This observation gives rise to an interesting phenomenon.
 In figure \ref{fig:sys4}, we plot the system's outputs with the four different controllers.
 Even though actuator saturation is too limiting to switch rapidly, the optimized controllers achieve lower squared error costs and perform better.
-In figure \ref{fig:sys42}, we track a ramp reference with the same system.
-We get better performance with the optimized controllers, Again, the dynamic tuning gains switch during saturation.